Astrocyte-Derived Interleukin-15 Exacerbates Ischemic Brain Injury Via Propagation Of Cellular Immunity

 Digital Object Identifier (DOI)

 Li, Minshu; Li, Zhiguo; Yao, Yang; Jin, Wei Na; Wood, Kristofer; Liu, Qiang; Shi, Fu Dong; and Hao, Junwei, "Astrocyte-Derived Interleukin-15 Exacerbates Ischemic Brain Injury Via Propagation Of Cellular Immunity" (2017).
-Neurobiology.
+Translational Neuroscience.
 125.